-If the system works exactly the same whether someone's name is Jim Green or Susan Smith, you may well want to leave "First Name" and "Last Name" out of your Hexawise inputs.
+If the system works exactly the same whether someone's name is Jim Green or Susan Smith, you may well want to leave "First Name" and "Last Name" out of your Hexawise variation ideas.

-If the gender of users would impact how the system works, you would probably want to include "Gender" as a Parameter (with male and female as the accompanying Values).
+If the gender of users would impact how the system works, you would probably want to include "Gender" as a Parameter (with male and female as the sample Values).

-Wait a moment for your scientifically-prioritized tests to appear
+Click Scenarios and wait a moment for your scientifically-prioritized suite to appear

 For more information, please see the related Hexawise lesson on "what is pairwise testing?"
 You can also select different coverage strengths (3-way combinatorial testing coverage, 4-way, 5-way, and 6-way).

-2) Hexawise generates the smallest possible number of tests* to meet your coverage objectives.
+Hexawise generates the smallest possible number of scenarios* to meet your coverage objectives.

 *We used the word "scenarios" fairly loosely here.
 They are actually sets of optimized test conditions at this point.
 The first set of test conditions should be executed in your first test script, and so on.